barkha24/cmpe281CookMySQL/README.md

 - *ISA*: Divyankitha Urs
 - *Group Members*: HYUNWOOK SHIN, MOJDEH KEYKHANZADEH, VIDHI SHARMA, BARKHA CHOITHANI

+## Introduction

+Feeling tired looking at the recipe while cooking?
+You are not alone.
+The traditional recipe pages and blogs are good for researching new recipes to try out.
+But, inside the kitchen envuronment, it is difficult to look up on the phone or search online.
+This app is designed to be like Siri of cooking, helping and guiding you through the recipe live while you cook!

 ## Settings

 The addresses used in the code are: